33 High-Fibre Foods for Your Diet

 - Canned Baked Beans - Like black beans, baked beans contain a significant amount of fibre - 10 grams per cup - which can help promote a healthy digestive system.

 Nuts & Seeds

 - Chia Seeds: Chia seeds are incredibly versatile, finding their way into recipes both sweet and savory.
-You’ll find an impressive 10 grams of fiber per ounce, so consider sprinkling some chia seeds into your next salad, stir fry, or smoothie.
+You’ll find an impressive 10 grams of fibre per ounce, so consider sprinkling some chia seeds into your next salad, stir fry, or smoothie.

 - Almonds: Almonds are a rich source of vitamins and nutrients that can help you lose weight, improve your skin and promote constipation relief.
-1 oz. - or a couple handfuls - contain 3.5 grams of fiber.
+1 oz. - or a couple handfuls - contain 3.5 grams of fibre.

-- Pistachios: These tasty low-carb, high-protein nuts are also a good source of fiber at 3 grams per ounce.
+- Pistachios: These tasty low-carb, high-protein nuts are also a good source of fibre at 3 grams per ounce.
 With so many ways to eat them - raw/plain, crushed on top of oatmeal, and baked into cookies or bread - they’re easy to add to any diet.

-Boost Your Fiber Intake with O3NC
+Boost Your Fibre Intake with O3NC

-So, whether you’re trying to lose belly fat or are simply seeking to improve the way your body processes the food you eat, adding O3NC—and its fiber-packed goodness into your diet and healthy lifestyle—can help you achieve and maintain the healthy weight your body deserves.
+So, whether you’re trying to lose belly fat or are simply seeking to improve the way your body processes the food you eat, adding O3NC—and its fibre-packed goodness into your diet and healthy lifestyle—can help you achieve and maintain the healthy weight your body deserves.